Reusable Launch Vehicles Today & Tomorrow

 The second private company after SpaceX, which is about to start implementing a reusable satellite launch vehicle, may be New Zealand’s Rocket Lab by Peter Beck.
 Rocket Lab has already learned how to power the first stage of its Electron light vehicle and is going to reuse it soon.
 Moreover, the ambitious company soon plans to compete with Space X in its field.
 Recently, Peter Beck announced the start of the development of the Neutron heavy rocket, which should become an analogue of the SpaceX Starship.
 Of course, it is unlikely that anyone will be able to overthrow SpaceX’s space supremacy in the next 5 years, but the reusable launch vehicle SpaceX tech can still be challenged.

-And, of course, this list will be updated.
+And, of course, these lists will be updated.
 Dozens of aerospace startups worldwide plan to enter the market in the next few years.
 This means that current leaders will face new challenges while we observe the new space race and the development of reusable launch vehicle technology.